aijaz/blog/content/posts/2015/12/2015-12-01-shapeshifting-diy-robots.markdown

----
 title: "Shapeshifting DIY Robots"
 date: 2015-12-01 18:00
-category:
-- Computers
-tags:
-- Apple
-- Tinkering
-- Making
-- Room3
 description: "I had the most awesome dream last night, and it got me thinking..."
----
+Category: Computers
+Tags: Apple, Tinkering, Making, Room3

 Last night, right before going to bed, I decided to play [The Room 3][room].
 It's a beautiful game with elaborate puzzles.
 I was completely lost in the world of intricate models and mind-bending transformations.
 Later that night I had the most awesome dream: